 They promote local ethical sewing, helping rejuvenate Quebec's textile industry.
 They offer good working conditions to employees, such as fair wages, breaks, a healthy environment, yoga sessions, etc. Their corporate culture is based on human and collective values and they encourage every employee to take an active role in product development and manufacturing processes.

 They are sold in over 200 stores across Canada.
-Find one near you here.
-If you are looking to purchase any of the products, pleas use the coupon code ECOHUB for 15% off.
+If you are looking to purchase any of the products, please use the coupon code ECOHUB for 15% off.

 And don't forget, I have a ton of eco brands right here on The Eco Hub in my brand directory for you to check out.
 Lots of awesomeness to choose from!